Effect of Gravitational Waves on Yang-Mills condensates: Fluctuations around Condensate in Linear-order approximation

 The numerical solutions for the above equations are shown in Fig. (\ref{fig:psiallgw}).
 It is very hard to find the analytical solutions for these equations as opposed to the case in the previous section.

-We have found that the transverse modes behave differently to the second order in the interactions, with GW.
+We have found that the transverse modes behave differently to all orders in the interactions, with GW.
 We also observe that a GW interacting with the condensate naturally induces the transverse modes.
 Thus we are ready to answer the energetics question, can GW induce a decay of the YM condensate?
 In the next section, we try a different ansatz and obtain a non-perturbative analysis of the `particles' and then analyze the energy of the system.